 A homeschooled dual-enrolled student can participate in sports and extracurricular activities at a public school on the same basis as regularly enrolled students.
 Participating students must meet eligibility requirements.
 Parents can submit an eligibility form to verify student status.

-Any activity fees charged to regularly enrolled students for the specific activities accessed will also apply to the homeschool dual enrolled student.
-Schools are not to charge the full student fee for regularly enrolled students.
+Any activity fees charged to regularly enrolled students for the specific activities accessed will also apply to the homeschool dual enrolled student - but only for the specific activity accessed.
+Schools are not to charge dual-enrolled students the comprehensive fee assessed fully-enrolled students.

 Can my dual-enrolled student take classes at the local public school?